Ideals in Triangulated Categories: Phantoms, Ghosts and Skeleta

 It isn't hard to see that if the projective class does not generate, for example if the identity map $X \ra X$ is in $\I$ for some non-zero $X$, then the spectral sequence abutting to $\cS(X,X)$ isn't conditionally convergent. \end{proof}

 When our projective class generates, we can characterize the objects in $\Proj_{n}$ by the behaviour of the Adams spectral sequence.

 \begin{prop} If $X$ has length at most $n$, then for each $Y$, the Adams spectral sequence abutting to $\cS(X,Y)$ collapses at $E_{n+1}$ and has $E_{n+1} = E_{\infty}$ concentrated in the first $n$ rows.
-If the projective class generates, then the converse holds, and the spectral sequence converges strongly. \end{prop}
+If the projective class generates and $\I$ is closed under countable coproducts, then the converse holds, and the spectral sequence converges strongly. \end{prop}

 We index our spectral sequence with the ``Adams indexing'', so that the rows contain groups of the same homological degree and the columns contain groups of the same total degree.